WordPress provides an easy-to-use, powerful and flexible CMS platform to publish information about your business online.

 - Write …

-After deciding on a topic to have content written about, the next step is to just write the content, and then publish.
-WordPress makes this really easy.
+After thinking through what to write about, the next step is to write, and then publish it online.
+WordPress makes this easy.

-In this 2-part step-by-step tutorial series you are going to learn how to create a new post in WordPress.
+In this comprehensive two-part step-by-step tutorial you are going to learn how to create a WordPress post.

 We’ll cover the following areas: